SystemSpace/Compendium/compendium.rst

 What are Solar and the Systemspace Experience Manager?
   Solar is the administration tool RISENII use to fiddle around with souls, add EIDs to them, etc. The Systemspace Experience Manager is basically the interface people use to join Systems.

+Is there some kind of database for Systems in Systemspace?
+  You'll be able to look most things up in the Theory.

+  It's pretty much wikipedia but for Systemspace.

 What exactly does a blocking System block?
   It blocks outside interference - you cannot leave, and you cannot enter with an existing soul.